 x.
 See the Walt Disney Concert Hall

-Then come districts that look like the center of Mexico (I wasn't there, but that is how I imagine it).
-As it turns out, most LA looks like the center of Mexico.
-We fall by accident at Baldwin Hills Scenic Overlook (almost a kilometer of asphalt with an average of 12%), from which, once again, we see the panorama of the city and the surrounding area, but this time in 360 degrees.
-This is the moment when Panda realizes for the first time that most Americans in big cities are not fatties in cars, but people doing sport in green areas.
+Then come neighborhoods that look like the center of Mexico (I haven't been, but that's how I imagine it).
+As it turns out later, most LA looks like the center of Mexico.
+We fall by chance on Baldwin Hills Scenic Overlook (almost a kilometer of asphalt with an average of 12%), from which we once again see the panorama of the city and the surrounding area, but this time in 360 degrees.
+This is the moment when Panda realizes for the first time that most Americans in big cities are not fat people in cars, but people doing sports in green areas.

 x.
 Visit the American park during the weekend